IBM T220/T221 LCD monitors

 The T220 and T221 are LCD monitors by IBM that were sold between 2001 and 2005, with a native resolution of 3840×2400 pixels (WQUXGA) on a screen with a diagonal of 22.2 inches (564 mm).
 This works out to 9,216,000 pixels, with a pixel density of 204 pixels per inch (80 dpcm, 0.1245 mm pixel pitch), much higher than contemporary computer monitors (about 100 pixels per inch) and approaching the resolution of print media.
 The display family was nicknamed "Big Bertha" in some trade journals.
-Costing around $8,400 in 2003, the displays saw few buyers.
+Costing around US$8,400 in 2003 (equivalent to $15,300 in 2026), the displays saw few buyers.
 Such high-resolution displays remained niche products for nearly a decade until modern high-dpi displays such as Apple's Retina display line saw more-widespread adoption.

 IBM T220 (9503-DG0)

 The IBM T220 was introduced in June 2001 and was the first monitor to natively support a resolution of 3840×2400.
 In order to support such a high resolution, it features an unusual connector arrangement.
 On the rear of the display are two LFH-60 connectors.
 A pair of cables supplied with the monitor attaches to the connectors and splits into two single-link DVI connectors each, for a total of four DVI channels.
 One, two or four of the connectors may be used at once.

 IBM T220 came with a Matrox G200 MMS PCI-32 video card and two power supplies.
 To achieve native resolution the screen is sectioned into four columns of 960×2400 pixels or four tiles of 1920x1200 pixels.
 The monitor's native refresh rate is 41 Hz.